MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-and-explore.md

 # Install Teams Toolkit for Visual Studio Code

-The following steps help you to install Teams Toolkit in Visual Studio Code
+Teams Toolkit is an extension in Visual Studio Code and it primarily requires NPM and Node.js to start with your first Teams app development.
+Make sure you have installed the latest version.The following steps help you to install Teams Toolkit in Visual Studio Code:

 1. Open **Visual Studio Code.**
 1. Select the Extensions view (**Ctrl+Shift+X** / **⌘⇧-X** or **View > Extensions**).